About the programme

 The theory and practice of transfer pricing are taught, usually by an international visiting academic and leading practitioners, during a block period.

-Please refer to the Faculty Handbook descriptions for the degree outline and rules applicable to the MCom specialising in Taxation in the field of International Taxation [CM031FTX09] and the LLM specialising in International Taxation [LM003CML14].
+Please refer to the Faculty Handbook descriptions for the degree outline and rules applicable to each programme.

 Programme convenors